Sound Fountain

 After the introduction of the Long Playing record, Concert Hall switched to the new medium and expanded the catalog with many recordings made in Europe as so many American record companies did in those days.
 Vienna, Zürich, Winterthur, and Hilversum became the recording venues where various orchestras and groups of musicians were hired: Vienna State Opera Orchestra, Zürich Tonhalle Orchestra, Winterthur Symphony Orchestra, Utrecht Symphony and Netherlands Philharmonic Orchestra, and on occasion Haarlem Symphony Orchestra (Haarlemse Orkest Vereniging).
 The fact that these records are being listed in the editions of Schwann Long Playing Record Catalog suggests that they were available in shops and therefor they were reviewed in High Fidelity Magazine.

-And pianist Ray Lev continued to record.
-Existing 78 rpm recordings of Artur Balsam and others were dubbed to LP and new performances were taped.
+And pianist Ray Lev continued to make recordings also.
+Existing 78 RPM recordings of Artur Balsam and others were dubbed to LP and new performances were taped.

 Carnival of Animals (Camille Saint-Saëns) performed by Jean Antonietti and Isja Rossican, the Netherlands Philharmonic Orchestra conducted by Walter Goehr, coupled with Piano Concerto No. 3 (Camille Saint-Saëns) played by Pina Pozzi and the Winterthur Symphony Orchestra, Victor Desarzens conducting - CHS 1178.